 Meet the Performers

-Kay Tsukamoto is a pianist and violinist located in Massachusetts.
-She began studying piano when she was six years old and started learning violin at nine years old.
+Kay Tsukamoto is a pianist and violinist from Massachusetts.
 Tsukamoto started performing at a young age and has performed at the 2009, 2010, and 2011 Mildred P. Freiberg Piano Festivals.
-She also performed at the 2017 Massachusetts Music Teachers Association Judged Festival and placed first in the 2018 MMTA Judged Festival.
-She also received the Boston Charity Concert Performance Award in 2018 for participating for five consecutive years.
-As a violinist, Tsukamoto has performed at the Boston Symphony Hall with the Lexington High School Symphony Orchestra.
+She won first prize at the 2018 Massachusetts Music Teachers Association Judged Festival, and received the BCC Performance Award in 2018 for playing at BCC for five consecutive years.
+As a violinist, Tsukamoto has performed at Boston Symphony Hall with the Lexington High School Symphony Orchestra and is currently in the Mount Holyoke Symphony Orchestra.
 Tsukamoto is an East Asian Studies and Music double major at Mount Holyoke College.
-She currently studies violin with Professor Ariel Horowitz and is in the Mount Holyoke Symphony Orchestra.
-Listen to more of her playing at Pianoviolin.
+She has studied violin with Ariel Horowitz and currently studies with Nurit Pacht.